Flatulence is a buildup of gas in the digestive system that can lead to abdominal discomfort.

 In most cases, a change of diet and lifestyle can help control excessive gas.

-As the gas builds up, the body may need to eliminate it, either through the mouth, by belching, or by passing wind through the anal passage.
+As the gas builds up, the body may need to eliminate it through the mouth, by belching, or passing wind through the anal passage.

-Flatulence can be the result of normal bodily processes, or it may stem from a condition that affects the digestive system.
+Flatulence can result from normal bodily processes, or it may stem from a condition affecting the digestive system.

 Exogenous sources are those that come from outside.
-We swallow air when we eat, drink, or swallow saliva, especially when excess saliva is produced, due to nausea or acid reflux.
+We swallow air when we eat, drink, or swallow saliva, especially when the body produces excess saliva due to nausea or acid reflux.

 Endogenous sources are inside the gut.
-Gas may arise as a by-product of digestion of certain foods, or when foods are not completely digested.
+Gas may arise as a by-product of the partial digestion of certain foods.

 Why do some foods cause more gas?